Approved Rezoning in Bay Ridge, Brooklyn

 NYC Rezoning Approvals

-Rezoning a property in area of NYC is a complicated process but can be a very realistic prospect for many property owners in New York.
-The city is in a housing shortage and in need of more development to support our growing population.
-Our experience is that if we proceed with a reasonable request and sensible design proposals the City will be very open to approving the rezoning just like they did on our Ovington Avenue rezoning project in Brooklyn.
+Rezoning a property or an area of NYC is a complicated process, but it can be a very realistic prospect for many property owners in New York.
+The City is experiencing a housing shortage and needs more development to support our growing population.
+Our experience is that if we proceed with a reasonable request and sensible design proposals, the City will be very open to approving the rezoning, just like they did on our Ovington Avenue rezoning project in Brooklyn.

-We have several other rezoning projects in process across the various boroughs in New York City and will continue to provide updates on these applications as they move through the process and into development.
+We have several other rezoning projects underway across the various boroughs of New York City.
+We will continue to provide updates on these applications as they move through the process and into development.

 Thank You for Reading Our Article on Our Approved Rezoning in Brooklyn.